EliCurl/MachineLearningRepository/README.md

 ### HW 8
 This project was to show off a simple ANN.
+This tries to predict house prices based off of many features such as, bedrooms, bathrooms, sqaure feet of living space, etc. This project uses 3 hidden layers with relu as an activation funtion.

 ### HW 4
 This project is using SVC to classify different types of glass based on the elements in the glass